Your database is growing, your emails look great, and you make it into recipients’ inboxes. You even have a decent open rate.

 Dynamic email content is the easiest way to cut through the noise.
 Images and messaging are automatically personalized at the moment of open, based on the customer’s interests, their location, the date and time, or a combination of those.

-While segmentation is about sending customers the most appropriate message, dynamic content is about making that message compelling.
+While segmentation is about sending customers the most appropriate message, dynamic content is about making your email campaigns compelling.

-Here are some ways to add dynamic content to bulk and triggered emails:
+Here are some ways to add dynamic content to bulk and triggered emails in your future campaigns: